-The Profiles Working Group is concerned with the methodology of defining profiles, and their documentation in Standards Publications.
-This standard defines an application profile for block or file transfers to and from roadside devices.
-The objective is to facilitate the specification of ITS systems characterized by a high degree of interoperability and interchangeability of its components.
+The Profiles Working Group is concerned with the methodology of defining profiles and their documentation in Standards Publications.
+The purpose of this standard is to provide the principles and a classification scheme for the development of NTCIP profiles.
+This standard also defines aspects of the formatting and technical content of profiles that conform to this standard.
+The objective is to facilitate the specification of ITS characterized by a high degree of interoperability and interchangeability of its components.